senzing-garage/docker-compose-demo/docs/custom/docker-compose-api-app-swagger/README.md

 ### Save docker images

-The following instructions need to be performed on an internet connected system.
+The following instructions need to be performed on an internet-connected system.

-1. :pencil2: Identify output directory.
+1. :pencil2: Identify a new output directory.
    Example:

     ```console